markd2/MarkDnD/ReptileGod/dungeon-handouts/d-29-pumproom.md

 from further along the passage.

-This is the lowest room in teh dungeon.
+This is the lowest room in the dungeon.
 The water that seeps and trickles through the labyrinth finally collects in a muddy pool.

 Five zombies (always strike last in a round operate a system of